birdandhike.com logo

 Back on the main trail, the Coyote Trail runs up over a low hill shaded with black locust and Siberian elm trees.
 To the right picnic tables invite another chance to sit and watch birds.
 This is where the Virginia Warblers seem to spend their time.

 The Coyote Trail continues down the other side of the little hill and passes a T-intersection where the Bighorn Trail comes in from the left.
-Just ahead, the Coyote Trail arrives at yet another T-intersection where the Coyote Trail closes the loop.
+Just ahead, the Coyote Trail arrives at yet another T-intersection (Wpt.
+03) where the Coyote Trail closes the loop.

 To the left, the Coyote Trail runs back past the Cement Pond to the visitor center, which can be seen ahead in the not-to-far distance.

 Returning to the visitor center, be sure to stop in and report any unusual bird and wildlife observations so that other hikes can keep an eye out for your finds.
+After that, hikers can return to the trailhead parking area (Wpt.
+00).

 Coyote Trail